zowe/community/Technical-Steering-Committee/squads.md

 ### Emeritus

-This list contains squads currently known to be in emeritus stage
+Squads currently in the Emeritus stage include the following:
+- TBD